vaginessa/dns-wiki/DNS.md

 $IPTABLES -t nat -I OUTPUT -p tcp --dport 53 -j DNAT --to-destination 208.67.222.222:53
 $IPTABLES -t nat -I OUTPUT -p udp --dport 53 -j DNAT --to-destination 208.67.222.222:53</pre>

-> Only _Google Puplic DNS_ supports native IPv6!
-So uncheck IPv6 in your Kernel (if checked!) or just disable it via an external custom script.

-> If you still like external apps, you should take a look at Override DNS [tested, working on 4.4.4/5.1] which does more or less the same.
+If you still like external apps, you should take a look at Override DNS [tested, working on 4.4.4/5.0.1] which does more or less the same.
 That may solve some problems on Android 4.4/Lollipop/M but there is no guarantee, some ROMs may handle it different.

 Commands to check if DNS is working
 ---------